BitcoinDesign/Guide/guide/case-studies/payjoin.md

 For the purpose of creating the sender flow, we will assume that the receiver only contributes UTXOs, but does not contribute to the fees, since this allows a simple, automated process for both parties.

-**In short, the sender flow outlined here asks the user to choose a fee-range instead of a fee-amount (or fee-rate) while keeping the rest of the user flow almost exactly the same.
+**In short, the sender flow outlined here asks the user to choose a fee range instead of a fee amount (or fee rate), while keeping the rest of the user flow almost exactly the same.
 We use it to set 3 optional parameters specified in BIP-78, which can be used to construct a simple but effective payjoin implementation.**

 {% include picture.html
    image = "assets/images/guide/case-studies/payjoin/payjoin-sender-flow.png"